swarnkarkuldeep/Syllabot/docs/02_DESIGN_DOC.md

     the retrieved context (not just plausible-sounding).
   - *Latency*: p50/p95 response time.
-- **Output:** a CSV + a summary report (markdown/HTML) with aggregate scores — this becomes the evidence behind the "500+ test queries" resume line and a good README/portfolio artifact.
+- **Output:** a CSV + a summary report (markdown/HTML) with aggregate scores — this becomes the evidence behind the "500+ test queries" claim and a good README/portfolio artifact.

 ## 7. Data Model (MySQL)